No. You must be a U.S. citizen or permanent resident alien to apply.

 Students planning to study in an academic department and conduct research in a science or engineering discipline related to high energy density physics, nuclear science, or materials under extreme conditions and hydrodynamics, are eligible for this fellowship.
 If you feel that your area of study fits into one of these categories, you are encouraged to apply and convince application reviewers that your work can be properly represented as stewardship science.
 Read more about supported fields of study.

-We need an official transcript from all universities listed on your application, including the current fall term (if you are enrolled at a university).
-If the fall transcript is not available until after the deadline, we will still accept it and your application will be considered complete without it.
+We require an official transcript from all universities listed on your application, including the current fall term (if you are enrolled).
+If the fall transcript is not available until after the deadline, we will still accept your application and consider it complete.

 Ph.D.
 Institution/Program of Study (POS)